Table of Contents

 Complications of Fibrocystic Changes

-Complications associated with fibrocystic breast changes can arise from the disease progress or problems associated with treatment:
+Complications associated with fibrocystic breast changes can arise from the progression of the lesions or problems associated with treatment:

 - Infectionsmay arise with the use of invasive methods of treatment such as fine needle aspiration or open surgery. it may also occur with the accumulation of cystic fluid in the breast tissue for prolonged periods and overgrowth of bacterial organisms.